What did the Romans have to do to kill Jesus on Good Friday?

 In actuality, the events of Jesus’ last week on earth were orchestrated according to prophecies made long before.
 Jesus told his disciples what would happen.

-They didn’t like hearing Jesus had no plans to be an earthly king and so while they heard what Jesus said (they will take and kill me and three days later I will be raised from the dead), they didn’t want to believe it.
+They didn’t like hearing that Jesus had no plans to be an earthly king.
+They heard Jesus’ words (they will kill me, and three days later I will be raised from the dead).
+But they didn’t want to believe it.

-For Christians, Good Friday is the major stop in the holy week between Jesus Christ’s triumphant entrance into Jerusalem on Palm Sunday and his glorious resurrection from the dead on Easter Sunday.
+For Christians, Good Friday is the central event of Holy Week.
+It comes between Jesus’s entry into Jerusalem on Palm Sunday and his glorious resurrection from the dead on Easter Sunday.

-Many of us spend “passion week” reviewing Jesus’ last days on earth in human form.
+Many of us spend “passion week” reviewing Jesus’ last days on earth.

-There’s an interesting story that happened prior to that week that often gets overlooked but which is pertinent.
+There’s an interesting story that happened prior to that week that is often overlooked but is pertinent.

 I shake my head every time I read it.